skidoodle/s3count/README.md

 # s3count
-Express App to count objects and total size in any S3 compatible service.
+Express App to count objects and total size in any S3 compatible service, with JSON responses.